asatuten/SDCStatsv2/README.md

 ## Web App

-The `src/WebApp` directory contains a small ASP.NET Core application that mirrors the original Flask app.
+The `src/WebApp` directory now uses ASP.NET Core MVC.
+Controllers provide API endpoints and Razor views replace the previous static HTML pages.

 1. Ensure your `RIOT_API_KEY` is available in the environment.
 2. Start the web server: